Peru Mall

 Peru Mall is a shopping mall located in Peru, Illinois, United States.
-The mall's anchor stores are Jo-Ann Fabrics, AMC Theatres, and Marshalls.
+The mall's anchor stores are AMC Theatres and Marshalls.
 There are 3 vacant anchor stores that were once Bergner's, JCPenney, and Sears.
-Other retailers include: Rue21, Claire's, Buckle, Spencer's, and a few more.
+Other retailers include;Buckle, Maurices, Bath & Body Works and 10 other inline tenants.
 Directly outside the shopping center are Applebee's and Subway restaurants.
-The 465000 sqft mall also serves as the major commercial center in the city of Peru.
+The 465000 sqft mall also serves as a major commercial center in the city of Peru.